SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/set-up.md

 ## <a id="step-1" />Step 1 - Create a SharePoint site in your Microsoft 365 SharePoint

 > [!NOTE]
-> If you plan to use **Visible for**, we recommend to set up the SharePoint site with a Microsoft 365 "service user", to avoid normal users (personal) / SuperOffice users do not have owner-rights.
+> If you plan to use **Visible for** (confidentiality), we recommend to set up the SharePoint site with a Microsoft 365 "service user", to avoid normal users (personal) / SuperOffice users do not have owner-rights.
 >
 > See the [reference of permissions in SharePoint​][1] for more information.

+1. Go to SharePoint.
-1. Documentation in Microsoft Learn on how to [create site][2] in SharePoint.
+1. Follow the instructions in Microsoft Learn on how to [create a site in SharePoint][2].
-2. Choose **Team site** as the type of site you would like to create.
+1. Choose **Team site** as the type of site you would like to create.
-3. If you planning on using Visible for (Confidentiality), you should use Private for Privacy settings.
+1. If you plan to use **Visible for**, you should use **Private** for privacy settings.

 ## <a id="step-2" />Step 2 - Create library for documents in SharePoint site